RDLN Rural Development Institute

 A. Overview of Rural America

 Introduction to major regions, peoples, problems, and challenges of the rural United States, with an emphasis on groups and places in poverty and special emphasis on communities represented by RDLN Leaders.
 A look at the interrelationship of history, culture, socioeconomic factors, and choice of strategy for change.
-Identification of historical and contemporary trends in the rural U.S. Field trip to community projects in California, including those headed by RDLN Leaders
+Identification of historical and contemporary trends in the rural U.S. Preparation for and reflection on Institute Field Trip.
+Identification of historical and contemporary trends in the rural U.S

 B. Tools for Rural Development